Doto hydrallmaniae

 Doto hydrallmaniae is a species of sea slug, a nudibranch, a marine gastropod mollusc in the family Dotidae.

 Distribution

 This species was first described from the Isle of Man, United Kingdom.

 Description

 This nudibranch is translucent white with dark red spots on the ceratal tubercles.
 Its body size attains 10 mm.

+Ecology

-EcologyDoto hydrallmaniae feeds on the hydroid Hydrallmania falcata, family Sertulariidae.
+Doto hydrallmaniae feeds on the hydroid Hydrallmania falcata, family Sertulariidae.